BB

 Why did BlackBerry stock rise 11% on April 17, 2026?

-BlackBerry shares surged approximately 11% after the company's April 9 earnings release showed its third consecutive quarterly EPS beat, with QNX division growth and guidance topping expectations.
+BlackBerry shares jumped roughly 11% after the company's April 9 earnings release showed its third consecutive quarterly EPS beat.
+QNX division growth and better-than-expected guidance drove the move.
 The stock also crossed above its 200-day moving average during the session.

 How has BlackBerry performed relative to earnings estimates?